windley/CS462-Event-Edition/labs/Lab0.md

 *In particular, be sure that your AWS secret and password are __never__ hard coded into a file that will be stored in any public server.
 This is especially true of code you upload to Github.*

+*Please remember to stop your instances when you are not using them.
+When the TA passes you off he will start your instance and stop it so you won't need to worry about leaving it running. *

 # Passoff Procedure
+- your instance should have a basic web server running, serving a web page with your name, AMI ID and a copy of your User Data script.

-- Email the TA with this information, provide the AMI ID of your custom AMI, the User Data (bootstrapping) script you wish to use, and your full name.
+- Email the TA with your instance ID and any URL exstenstion needed to veiw your webpage, please include any notes needed to view your page.
 Please place in the email subject line "Lab 0 passoff".
+-The TA will start your instance and verify your work by visiting your webpage and reviewing your custom AMI.

 # Booting an AMI

 The AWS Management Console is the easiest way to control EC2 Instances.
 Amazon also provides command line tools, or you can use ElasticFox (a Firefox plugin).
+- navigate to EC2 Dashboard, continue to Instances menu option.
+- click Launch Instance.
+- select Amazon Linux AMI.
+- instance type "t2.micro"
+- in configure make sure to change auto-assign Public IP to ENABLE, if you fail to do this, your instance will not have an ip address.
+- you can create your own security group if you like or choose one that has already been made. if you create a new security group you will need to provide rules to allow traffic through for SSH and webpage viewing.

 You will need to create a key pair that will allow you to login to the server after it has launched.
 If you use the AWS Management Console, this is part of the process to launch a new instance and is very simple to do.

-Find your AMI in the provided list and launch it.
-If you are using the standard Ubuntu Server 11.10 AMI, you can follow this link: <https://console.aws.amazon.com/ec2/home?region=us-east-1#launchAmi=ami-bf62a9d6>.
+for a more indepth guide go to http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-launch-instance_linux.html

 # Basic Web Server

 Use Apache to create a basic webserver.

 Install the necessary packages for Apache (or your server of choice).
 You can also install packages for the programming language you want to use in later labs if you wish.

+Amazon guide for installing a LAMP web server has Apache install instruction if you need further help. http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/install-LAMP.html

 # Simple index page